-what is a search query?
+what is a search query and how to make it work?

 Understanding Search Queries: The Gateway to Information